termux/termux-gui/Protocol.md

 - content:// URIs are not allowed.
 - Navigation is blocked.
 You can only set the page content through methods in Termux:GUI.

+Methods:
+- allowJavascript: Asks the user for permission to run Javascript in the WebView, if it isn't enabled globally in the options.
+  - Parameters:
+    - id: The id of the WebView.
+    - allow: Whether to allow or disallow Javascript.